 Plumbing Considerations for a Freestanding Tub

 Think about your plumbing.
-With a freestanding copper tub you’ll need to tie into pipes directly under or adjacent to the tub rather than into the wall.
+With a freestanding copper bathtub, you’ll need to tie into pipes directly under or adjacent to the tub rather than into the wall.
 This may dictate where you can place the tub, so it needs careful consideration.

 After the drainage system is decided comes the fun of choosing the tub filler.
 There are many dark finished faucets that compliment copper tubs.
 Good choices are oil rubbed or vintage bronze finishes.
 For something more daring, some designers are pairing copper tubs with contrasting lighter faucets.
-If you like this trendy look, find a faucet that has a pewter effect, such as satin nickel, brushed nickel or brushed stainless as these mirror the softened lines of the copper material.
+If you like this trendy look, find a faucet that has a pewter effect, such as satin nickel, brushed nickel or brushed stainless as this will mirror the softened lines of the copper material.

-Most free standing copper tubs have a lip or a rolled rim.
+Most freestanding copper tubs have a lip or a rolled rim.
 This means there is and no shelf-like edge, and no corner shelves.
 This is a great opportunity to place a beautiful table or tray near the tub to hold towels, lovely bottles of shampoo and a dish of charming soaps.

 It’s safe to say that copper tubs are most frequently installed in rooms designed along the Mexican or Southwest style lines.
-For this type of look you’ll want to work with a tile that has a Saltillo or handmade look.
+For this type of look, you’ll want to work with a tile that has a Saltillo or handmade look.
 Rustic wood floors look great with copper too.
 What you’re after is a look of patina to compliment the tub’s character.

 Likewise, the walls around the tub are best treated as an opportunity to add character and depth.
 Create a complimentary patina on the walls with two shades of paint rubbed together for old world charm.

-An alternative to the ethnic styling is to treat the room as a minimalist backdrop and the tub as museum piece.
+An alternative to the ethnic styling is to treat the room as a minimalist backdrop and the tub as a museum piece.
 To accomplish this try cream or charcoal painted walls and matching flooring.
 The copper of the tub will glow in comparison.

 The bottom line is texture.
-A copper tub is a lively, faceted surface that asks to be surrounded either with objects of similar character, or with a serene, smooth contrast.
+A copper tub is a lively, faceted surface that asks to be surrounded either with objects of similar character or with a serene, smooth contrast.
 Whichever way you go, you’ll create long-lasting texture in your life with a freestanding copper soaking tub.